jywu20/Notes/Linguistics/English/CGEL.md

   (See Sec.
 2.8)

-  Well, this sounds pretty generative :)

-  On the other hand, analyzing PP in generative syntax as headed by a preposition also makes senses in a functionalist context, because the preposition may be regard as a part of the predicate.
+  Well, this sounds pretty generative :) But on the other hand, analyzing PP in generative syntax as headed by a preposition also makes senses in a functionalist context, because the preposition may be regard as a part of the predicate.
+This, again, shows the opaqueness of what's the head when doing syntactic annotation.
 - **Headedness** is defined in a sense different from generative morphosyntax, BLT and, quite strangely, the conventional notion that assigns V as the head of VP, N the head of NP, and P the head of PP. In CGEL, a PP is *not* seen as headed (Sec.
 2.26), because both P and NP are obliged to appear.